 The length of groundwater basins the B-P Build Alternatives (including the CCNM Design Option and the Refined CCNM Design Option) cross are shown in Table 3.8-15.
 Alternatives 1, 2, and 5 (including the CCNM Design Option and the Refined CCNM Design Option) would cross approximately 61 miles of groundwater basins.
 Alternative 3 (including the CCNM Design Option and the Refined CCNM Design Option) would only cross 60.5 miles, the shortest distance of the B-P Build Alternatives.
 While all the B-P Build Alternatives (including the CCNM Design Option and the Refined CCNM Design Option) would cross groundwater basins, Alternative 3 (including the CCNM Design Option and the Refined CCNM Design Option) would result in the greatest acreage crossed (6,761 acres) and Alternative 2 (including the CCNM Design Option and the Refined CCNM Design Option) would cross the least acreage (6,664 acres).
-Alternatives 1 and 5 (including the CCNM Design Option) would cross 6,733 and 6,761 acres, respectively.
+Alternatives 1 and 5 (including the CCNM Design Option) would cross the least acreage (6,664 acres).
+Alternatives 1 and 5 (including the CCNM Design Option and the Refined CCNM Design Option) would cross 6,733 and 6,761 acres, respectively.
 Grading and construction activities would compact soil, which can decrease infiltration during construction.
 However, construction activities would be temporary, and any reduction in infiltration would not interfere with groundwater recharge due to the small area of construction relative to the size of the groundwater basins underlying the RSA (Table 3.8-15).